-The phrase 'reflection time' is used in this policy to describe time missed from lessons, breaktimes or lunchtimes to unpick what went wrong with child's behaviour and the steps forward to improve the behaviour.
 It is important to take into account the seriousness of the behaviour being dealt with and it is sometimes appropriate to skip earlier sanctions for a more serious one.
-It is also important that a sanction is fair and proportionate to the behaviour demonstrated so, for example, that a one-off incident of low-level disruption is not subject to a lunchtime reflection time.
+It is also important that a sanction is fair and proportionate to the behaviour demonstrated so, for example, that a one-off incident of low-level disruption is not subject to a lunchtime detention.

 When dealing with behaviour, the member of staff is expected to act confidently and calmly, avoiding confrontational or aggressive body language.
 This approach will usually avoid escalation and argumentative reactions.
 The member of school staff needs to be predictable and prompt in their response to misbehaviour.
 They also need to be assertive.
 The aims of any response to misbehaviour is to maintain the culture of the school, restore a calm and safe environment and prevent the recurrence of the misbehaviour.

-There are three purposes in any response to misbehaviour:
+There are three purpose in any response to misbehaviour:

-- 1. Deterrence: sanctions can often be effective at deterring misbehaviour. - 2.
-Protection: ensuring that the children are kept safe. - 3.
+- 1. Deterrence: sanctions can often be effective at deterring misbehaviour; - 2.
+Protection: ensuring that the children are kept safe; - 3.
 Improvement: supporting the child to understand and meet the expectations of the school.

-Individual circumstances and any contributing factors should be considered when a behaviour incident has occurred.
+Individual circumstances and any contributing factors should be taken into account when a behaviour incident has occurred.
 Alternative arrangements for sanctions may need to be considered for some children; however, the school will have regard for the impact on consistency and perceived fairness when considering alternative arrangements.

-When the behaviour a child demonstrates is very challenging, violent towards children or adults, or putting themselves or others at risk, then an available Senior Leader/Teacher should be sent for who will immediately go to the class/area of the school to offer assistance.
+When the behaviour a child demonstrates is very challenging, violent towards children or adults, or putting themselves or others at risk, then an available Senior Leader should be sent for who will immediately go to the class/area of the school to offer assistance.